 Agriculture

-What is Plantation Agriculture: Meaning, Crops, Features and Scope
+What is Plantation Agriculture?
+Meaning, Crops & Future Scope

-What is Plantation Agriculture: Meaning, Crops, Features and Scope
+What is Plantation Agriculture?
+Meaning, Crops & Future Scope

-Plantation agriculture is a farming method where a large land area is used to plant high-value commercial crops.
-Plantation crops examples include coconut, coffee, tea, rubber, arecanut, etc. One of the key features of plantation farming is that it is used to cultivate high-value or cash crops on a large scale to earn profit.
-Plantation agriculture has a huge potential for increasing India's foreign exchange earnings.
+Plantation agriculture is a farming method where a large size farm is used to grow a single crop.
+This process of farming is also known as monoculture.
+Plantation crops examples include coconut, coffee, tea, rubber, arecanut, etc. One of the key features of plantation farming is that it is used to cultivate high-value or cash crops on a large scale to earn a profit.
+Plantation farming has a huge potential for increasing India's foreign exchange earnings.
 Check out the article to know more about plantation farming in detail.

 Table of Contents